Yoonho-Lee-AI4Science/Natural-HNN/README.md

 # Natural-HNN

 ## Note
-Official implementation for `Disentangling Hyperedges through the Lens of Category Theory`, which is accepted to NeurIPS 2025.
+Official repository for `Disentangling Hyperedges through the Lens of Category Theory`, which is accepted to `NeurIPS 2025`.

 Official name of our model is `Natural-HNN`.
 However, it is named `disen_hgnn` in our implementation(code).

 If you use our pre-processed data files or our model, please cite our paper.

 ## Environment